 This course enables specialists in production, commerce, educational and service organizations to become qualified Quality Practitioners.
-The course is designed to develop innovative and entrepreneurial skills and culminates in an interactive project.
+The course is designed to develop innovative and entrepreneurial skills and culminates in an interactive project..
 This course will be phased out in 2019.

-Applicants may be in possession of a Bachelor's degree, National Diploma, 360 credits 3 years Diploma or equivalent 3 year 360 credits qualification and be in possession of a minimum of two year's quality related industrial experience.
-In addition, a departmental entrance test will be conducted.
+Applicants must be in possession of a Bachelor's degree, National Diploma or equivalent qualification and be in possession of a minimum of two years industrial experience.
+In addition, a further departmental entrance test will be conducted.

-New and re-enrolling students register in January.
-Second semester re-registration starts in July.
-See General Rules G23
+Returning students register in January.
+Single registration system introduced in 2020.

+See General Rules G16 and G23